-In the wake of the now infamous Facebook privacy scandal (Insta’s parent company), Instagram has come forward in a bid for transparency and revealed the algorithm they use to analyze and organize user content.
+In the wake of the now-infamous Facebook privacy scandal (Instagram’s parent company), Instagram has come forward in a bid for transparency and revealed the algorithm they use to analyze and organize user content.
 This new Instagram algorithm bought about the end of the old reverse-chronological feed style, adopting a chronological, algorithmic feed more like Facebook.

 Filling your captions with the right hashtags is no longer the most effective way to ensure your content will reach your target audience.
 The platform now uses image recognition software to analyze the content of a post, assessing each one for your preferences.
 It then prioritizes certain posts, placing the most relevant content at the top of users’ feeds and providing less visibility to anything else.

-Three main factors are considered by Instagram algorithm in determining what content appears in your feed: interest, recency/timeliness, and relationships.
+The Instagram algorithm considers three main factors in determining what content appears in your feed: interest, recency/timeliness, and relationships.

 How Does Instagram Algorithm Work?

 Interest: Similar in principle to the function of hashtags, this factor streamlines the process for advertisers as they can now rely on the content itself to target consumers.
 The algorithm tracks the interests conveyed by a user to show them similar content when they are exploring Instagram.
-You can use this to your advantage by posting content which is similar in nature to other content your target audience engages with.
+You can use this to your advantage by posting similar content to other content your target audience engages with.

-Further, there are other, more general criteria Instagram’s algorithms use that you should still be aware of: frequency, usage, and following.
+Further, Instagram’s algorithms use other, more general criteria that you should still be aware of frequency, usage, and following.

 Usage: During any given session spent on Instagram, the longer you remain on the app exploring content, the harder Instagram’s algorithms have to work to continue producing relevant content.
 Consequently, the algorithm is forced to extend its boundaries outside of the usual parameters to keep serving you fresh content, producing lower and lower quality posts the longer you stay on the app.